cerst/auto_require/README.md

 //     scala.Predef.augmentString(Person.this.name).nonEmpty = true
 ````

+In order to display the error message above, the macro generates variables for all listed intermediate expressions while
+re-using the results of lower-level (/ sub-) intermediate expressions.
 Whereas you can use _autoRequire_ everywhere, you always need to specify a generic type as the latter is displayed in the error message.
 If you prefer not throwing exceptions, you can use _autoRequireEither_.
 There are a few ways to customize the error message.
 Please check the Scaladoc _com.github.cerst.auto_require.DisplayConfig_